Anthony Bennett (basketball): Hapoel Jerusalem (2021–2022)

 On July 12, 2019, Bennett signed a one-year, $1.7 million deal with the Houston Rockets.
 However, he was waived on October 9 after undergoing arthroscopic knee surgery.

 In May 2021, he signed with Cangrejeros de Santurce of the Puerto Rican Baloncesto Superior Nacional.
 On July 7, the club announced that they had terminated Bennett's contract to make room for Dante Cunningham.

 On August 25, 2021, Bennett signed with Hapoel Jerusalem of the Israeli Basketball Premier League (IBSL).
 On October 5, Bennett made his debut, logging a team-high 22 points, 8 rebounds, and one assist in 23 minutes of play.
 On October 10, it was announced that Bennett's contract would be extended until the end of the season, contrary to previous rumors that he was leaving the team.
 On January 2, 2022, he was waived.
 In eight games, he averaged 6.3 points and 3.3 rebounds in 12.9 minutes per game.

 Kaohsiung Steelers (2022)

 On February 9, 2022, Bennett joined the Kaohsiung Steelers of the Taiwanese P. League+.
 The deal made him the highest drafted player in the NBA to play in Taiwan professionally.

-Hsinchu JKO Lioneers (2022–present)
+Hsinchu JKO Lioneers (2022–2023)

 On August 19, 2022, Bennett signed to Hsinchu JKO Lioneers for the 2022–23 season.

+On August 1, 2023, Bennett joined the Goyang Sono Skygunners of the Korean Basketball League.
+He left the team in mid September prior to the start of the season due to personal reasons.

+Formosa Dreamers (2024–2025)

+On December 24, 2024, Bennett signed with the Formosa Dreamers of the Taiwan Professional Basketball League (TPBL).
+On March 26, 2025, Formosa Dreamers terminated the contract relationship with Bennett.

+Al-Najma (2025–present)

+On April 28, 2025, Bennett signed with Al-Najma of the Bahraini Premier League.